warmans/cv/cv-html/content/index.md

 eventually moving from full-stack developer to engineering manager.
 However, despite this role change I still spent the majority of my time working directly on the project - coding, debugging, designing new features, running the scrum process and so on.
 After a few years in management I moved back into a tech-lead role as I felt this was a better fit for my skills and aspirations.
+Unfortunately Fraugster did not survive the post-covid funding drought and went into administration, causing me to move on.

 At Travelaudience (Amadeus) I worked primarily as a back-end Go developer on core ad-serving products.
 Additionally performing a substantial amount of work to maintain and improve orchestration tools (writing Ansible roles, ensuring applications were packaged correctly etc).
 However,